codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/composition.md

 For Codefresh to determine if the step and operations were successfully executed, you must specify at least one `composition_candidate`.

-A `composition_candidate` is a single service component of the normal Docker composition that is monitored for a successful exit code, and determines the outcome of the step.
-During runtime, the `composition_candidate` is merged into the specified `composition`, and is monitored for successful execution.
+A `composition_candidate` is a single service component of the normal Docker composition that is monitored for a successful exit code and determines the outcome of the step.
+During runtime, the `composition_candidate` is merged into the specified `composition`and is monitored for successful execution.

 The critical part of each candidate is the `command` parameter.
 This takes [a single command](https://docs.docker.com/compose/compose-file/#command) that will be executed inside the Docker container of the candidate and will decide if the whole composition is successful or not.
 Only one command is allowed (similar to Docker compose).
 If you wish to test multiple commands you need to connect them with `&&` like this.